carloseberhardt/torvalds-painters/torvalds-painters/Package/README.md

 ## Features

 - Paint building pieces with 13 different colors (5 wood tones, 8 paint colors)
+- Custom paint-splattered mallet icon to easily distinguish from regular hammer
 - Left-click to paint, right-click to open color selector
 - Colors persist across game sessions and work in multiplayer
 - Configurable recipe system - server admins can change what materials are required